Connect with us

 Building a Process: Entering the Character from Within

-“I do everything I can to get to know the character,” she articulates.
+“I do everything I can to get to know the character,” she explains.
 “Reading the script, finding clues, inviting them into my instrument.”

 Expanding Emotional Range: Holding Contradiction